cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 character by character, and output a single value.
 We also add some light dropout for regularization.

-Now, ideally we'd use the activation of each LSTM for each of the sequence items and then use them as inputs to our decoder.
-It seems Keras is having a hard time with this, so the accepted workaround is to let the LSTM cells output single values each, and then repeat these vectors using `RepeatVector` to feed the decoder network.
+Now, ideally we'd use the activation of each LSTM on each of the sequence items and then use them as inputs to our decoder.
+It seems Keras is having a hard time with this, so the accepted workaround is to let the LSTM cells output single values each after going through the whole input, and then repeat these vectors using `RepeatVector` to feed the decoder network.
 There's an issue on Keras discussing this [here](https://github.com/fchollet/keras/issues/5203).

 So after we repeat the encoded vector `n` times with `n` being the (maximum) length of our output sequences, we run this repeat-sequence through the
-decoder: An LSTM layer that will output sequences of vectors.
+decoder: A (bidirectional) LSTM layer that will output sequences of vectors.
 Finally, we want to combine each LSTM cell's output at each point in the sequence to a single output vector.
 This is done using Keras' `TimeDistributed` wrapper around a simple `Dense` layer.

 Since we expect something like a one-hot vector for each output character, we still need to apply `softmax` as usual in classification problems.
 This